Ron Hextall: Quebec Nordiques (1992–1993)

-New York Islanders
+New York Islanders (1993–1994)

-After only one season at the Nordiques, Hextall was traded to the New York Islanders in return for Mark Fitzpatrick on June 20, 1993, a move made because the Nordiques could only protect one goalie for the expansion draft and instead of losing him chose to trade him to Long Island.
-The two teams also traded first round draft picks.
+After only one season with the Nordiques, Hextall was traded to the New York Islanders in return for Mark Fitzpatrick on June 20, 1993, a move made because the Nordiques could only protect one goalie for the expansion draft and instead of losing him chose to trade him to Long Island.
+The two teams also traded first-round draft picks.
 The move was a surprise for Hextall, who had settled in well in Quebec with his family.
-Don Maloney, the Islanders' General Manager, described the trade as "too good to pass up".
-The trade was praised by The New York Times as possibly "the best in the league over the off season".
+Don Maloney, the Islanders' general manager, described the trade as "too good to pass up".
+The trade was praised on the Islanders' side by The New York Times as possibly "the best in the league over the off season".
 Hextall had a poor beginning to his career as an Islander, conceding 23 goals in 14 periods at the start of the 1993–94 season, resulting in his replacement prior to the third period against the New Jersey Devils in mid-October.
 During that game, in which the Islanders were playing at home, Hextall was jeered by the crowd, something to which he had become accustomed during his time with Philadelphia.
 In contrast to the fans' derision, Hextall's teammates backed him, taking some of the blame themselves, and expressing their belief in their new colleague.
 Steve Thomas suggested that Hextall was "one of the best goalies in the league, easily in the top five or 10," while coach Al Arbour dismissed dropping Hextall, saying that "We're not playing well in front of the goaltender and he can only be as good as the guys in front of him."
 Any thoughts that Arbour might have had of replacing Hextall as the team's number-one goaltender were limited by the play of his back-up, Tom Draper, who recorded a GAA of 4.23 in the seven NHL games he played that season.
 This, coupled with the lack of experienced goaltenders at the club's IHL affiliate, the Salt Lake Golden Eagles, resulted in Hextall starting 20 games in a row until Jamie McLennan was called up from the Golden Eagles.